Stochastic Representation of Time-Evolving Neural Network-based Wavefunctions: Results and Discussion

 where $\mathbf{E}(t) = E_0 e^{-(t - T)^2/\tau^2} \cos(\omega t)\mathbf{e}_z$ is the laser electric field, polarized along the $z$-axis.
 As displayed in FIG.~\ref{fig:laser}(a), we perform simulations using two different laser pulses with distinct parameters.
 Additionally, to avoid the singularity of the potential, we adopt either a Gaussian potential or a soft Coulomb potential instead of the singular Coulomb potential for the electron-nucleus interaction in Eq.~\eqref{eq:tdse}.
 These regularized potentials are defined as:

 We used the grid method as reliable benchmarks for our simulations, using a grid spacing of $h=0.125$ a.u. and a time step of $\Delta t=0.001$ a.u., which are consistent with the settings in our method.
 A total number of 4000 grid points ensures negligible boundary reflection effects in these 1D systems.
-For our method, the neural network architecture consists of 4 layers with widths of (256, 64, 64, 1), whose first layer is an RBF layer as detailed in Sec.~\ref{sec:rbf}.
-The real and imaginary parts of the wavefunction are represented by two separate networks sharing this architecture.

 FIG.~\ref{fig:laser}(b) illustrates the growth of the sample size in all simulations, reflecting the adaptive sampling strategy employed during training (detailed in Sec.~\ref{sec:rbf}), which dynamically adjusts the number of Monte Carlo samples to maintain accuracy while controlling computational cost.
 All 1D simulations start with 1000 sample points, far fewer than the 4000 grid points required by the grid method.
 However, as the wavefunction spreads, the sample size increases to $\sim$8000 to maintain accuracy.
-This growth is driven by the neural network’s tendency to overfit at sampled points, introducing high-frequency oscillatory components between discrete points.
-These spurious components lead to local wavefunction regions with artificially large kinetic energy, destabilizing the algorithm.
+This growth is driven by the neural network’s tendency to overfit when trained on sparse training samples, which can generate spurious high-frequency oscillatory components in regions between sampled points.
+These artifacts increase the validation mean absolute error (MAE), prompting the adaptive sampling mechanism to introduce additional points and restore fidelity.
+Moreover, these unphysical oscillations lead to local wavefunction regions with artificially large kinetic energy, destabilizing the algorithm.
 Another source of instability lies in the computation of the Laplacian.
 Due to overfitting and the lack of gradient information during training, evaluating the Laplacian via automatic differentiation introduces unphysical oscillations.
 Therefore, rather than following the common practice in neural network–based approaches of using automatic differentiation, we adopt the finite difference method to evaluate the Laplacian, which yields smoother results and improves the stability of our method.